ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 requested and the total number of MPI ranks (both forecast and write grid component).
-If ``num_threads_atm`` is the number of threads specified for the FV3atm component, in ``ufs.configure`` the ATM PET bounds are given by
+If ``num_threads_atm`` is the number of threads specified for the FV3atm component, in ``ufs.configure`` the ATM PET bounds are given by:

 ::

    ATM_petlist_bounds     0 total_tasks_atm*num_threads_atm-1
    ATM_omp_num_threads    num_threads_atm

-Note that in UWM, the ATM component is normally listed first in ``ufs.configure`` so that the starting PET for the ATM is 0.
+Note that in UFS WM, the ATM component is normally listed first in ``ufs.configure`` so that the starting PET for the ATM is 0.

 GOCART
 ^^^^^^

-GOCART shares the same grid and forecast tasks as FV3atm but it does not have a separate write grid component in its NUOPC CAP.
+GOCART shares the same grid and forecast tasks as FV3atm, but it does not have a separate write grid component in its NUOPC CAP.
 Also, while GOCART does not have threading capability, it shares the same data structure as FV3atm and so it has to use the same number of threads used by FV3atm.
 Therefore, the total number of MPI ranks and threads in GOCART is the same as the those for the FV3atm forecast component (i.e., excluding any write grid component).
-Currently GOCART only runs on the global forecast grid component, for which only one namelist is needed.
+Currently, GOCART only runs on the global forecast grid component, for which only one namelist is needed.